dankrajnak/RieraStudios/README.md

 # RieraStudios

 A website currently being developed for Riera Studios based in Havana, Cuba.
-The website is meant for museums, individuals, and studios outside of Cuba to be able to learn about and experience the art in the studio.
+The website is meant for museums, individuals, and studios outside of Cuba to learn about and experience the art in the studio.

 It should be online soon!

+##Built from scratch

+This is my first time building a website and I did it completely from scratch.
+I didn't know about static-site generators, so I used a custom php framework to include partials like the navbar and footer on every page.
+I also created scrips to generate HTML pages from a central repository of artist information and pictures.
+There's probably a few bugs, and some of it may not make complete sense, but give me some slack!

+##TODO
+*Add blog button to navigation bar
+*Fix directory issues with online version
+*Make mobile-compliant
+*Fix Spanish character issues
+*Complete exhibition pages
+*Update bios with most recent information